Prebends Bridge

 Prebends Bridge, along with Framwellgate and Elvet bridges, is one of three stone-arch bridges in the centre of Durham, England, that cross the River Wear.
+The bridge forms part of the Durham Castle and Cathedral UNESCO World Heritage Site.

 History

 Prebends Bridge was designed by George Nicholson and built from 1772 to 1778.
 The bridge was built on the instructions of the Dean of Durham and served as a private road for the Dean and Chapter of Durham, giving access from the south through the Watergate.
 It replaced a temporary bridge built after the footbridge, built in 1574, was swept away during a flood in 1771.
-The current bridge affords an excellent view of the cathedral and was built specifically with aesthetic considerations in mind - it was built slightly north of the prior bridge, at a wider part of the river, to improve the views available.
-Trees were planted along the riverbank to complete the Romantic picture.

-Forming part of the estate of Durham Cathedral, the bridge is a Grade 1 listed building and is situated below the Watergate at the end of South Bailey (with which it is in concurrence), just after St Cuthbert's Society.
+The bridge is situated below the Watergate at the end of South Bailey (with which it is in concurrence), just after St Cuthbert's Society.
 Although the bridge is wide enough for vehicles, it is mainly used as a footbridge as it only leads to the Riverside paths and up to a closed road barrier to South Bailey.
 The bridge was restored from 1955 to 1956.
 In autumn 2010 the bridge was temporarily reopened to road traffic under 3 tonnes while Saddler Street was closed because of extensive repaving works as part of the Heart of the City project, sponsored by Durham City Vision.
+The current bridge affords an excellent view of the cathedral and was built specifically with aesthetic considerations in mind - it was built slightly north of the prior bridge, at a wider part of the river, to improve the views available.
+Trees were planted along the riverbank to complete the Romantic picture.

+Part of the estate of Durham Cathedral, the bridge is a Grade I listed building and is included in the Durham Castle and Cathedral UNESCO World Heritage Site.